Date: May, 2017 | Category: Company | Author: Jonathan Hou

-You see the words “web,” “cloud,” and “Internet of Things” just about everywhere you go these days.
-And, even if you were to blindfold yourself, you probably wouldn’t last 10 feet without hearing something about the internet instead (and/ or walking into a wall).
+You see the words “web,” “cloud,” and “internet of things” just about everywhere you go these days.
+In today’s digital age, where “there’s an app” for almost everything, you probably wouldn’t last even 10 minutes without hearing something about the internet.

 With the mainstream accessibility of broadband Internet and 4G, users can access their favorite web-based and mobile applications wherever and whenever they want.
 However, not all applications are created equal and the convenience afforded by the internet has different levels attached to it.
 Other factors like affordability and security considerations appear at the forefront of the ongoing debate between web-enabled and web-based applications.